manojcloud/azure-sql-db-aspire-demo/README.md

 # SQL Server Aspire Samples

-A set of samples that show how to integrate SQL Server and Azure SQL with [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview).
+A set of samples that show how to integrate SQL Server and Azure SQL with [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview).

-**Updated to use Aspire 9.3**
+**Updated to use Aspire 9.4**

+All the samples can now be easily executed via the [Aspire CLI](https://learn.microsoft.com/dotnet/aspire/cli/install?tabs=windows), using the `aspire run` command from each sample folder.

 + [SQL Server Aspire Samples](#sql-server-aspire-samples)
   + [Base Sample](#base-sample)